postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 1. Select **Generate collection from this API** if you want to automatically generate a collection from an API definition and add it to the API.
 1. Select **Import** to bring your data into Postman.

-> You can configure your **Import Settings**, which will differ depending on your API specification.
+    > Select **Show advanced settings** for more configuration options.
+These options will differ depending on your API specification.

-You can import several API specification files at once.
-Select the workspace you'd like to import the APIs into, choose whether you want to generate collections from the APIs, configure the details, and select **Import**.

 When importing into a team workspace, you can also choose to add the APIs to the [Private API Network](/docs/collaborating-in-postman/adding-private-network/).